rhdtownsend/gyre/docs/source/user-guide/advanced-usage/tidal-forcing.rst

 Truncating the Sums
 -------------------

-Although the sums appearing in eqn. (:eq:`e:tidal-pot`) are formally infinite, the terms with large harmonic degree :math:`\ell` and/or orbital harmonic :math:`k` typically produce a negligible response. :program:`gyre_tides` offers a couple of approaches for
+Although the sums appearing in equation (:eq:`e:tidal-pot`) are formally infinite, the terms with large harmonic degree :math:`\ell` and/or orbital harmonic :math:`k` typically produce a negligible response. :program:`gyre_tides` offers a couple of approaches for